 I will be a better student if I act on the following beliefs:

-- I have the power and responsibility to control how I respond to opportunities and challenges by the choices I make.
+I have the power and responsibility to control how I respond to opportunities and challenges through the choices I make.

+Self-management is being in control of our emotions.
 Sometimes, people think of feelings as “good” or “bad,” but really, all emotions are normal and there is no right or wrong way to feel.
 Everyone is different, and people feel different ways in different situations.
 Instead of “good” or “bad” feelings, we can think of feelings as being “comfortable” and “uncomfortable.”
 This reminds us that all emotions are perfectly ok to feel, but some of them may make us uncomfortable, and we may want to do things to help us deal with uncomfortable feelings.
-How we feel is important, but so is how we r espond or act.
-Accepting how we are feeling can help us respond and act in appropriate ways.
+How we feel is important, but so is how we respond or act.
+Accepting how we are feeling can help us respond and act inappropriate ways.

 Process and Reflection: